Stained Glass Lead Came Made Easy

 - Wide heart lead is higher than standard came, and useful for plated glass (two pieces leaded together on top of each other) and for antique sheet glass that is irregular in thickness.

 It’s also useful if you’ve slumped your piece and it’s a bit uneven.
-I’ve also used wide heart lead when I wanted to increase the strength of the panel, as you can cram in more cement.

 - Steel cored lead is used for strengthening stained glass panels, and can accommodate slight curves.